johnfmorton/generator-buildabanner/README.md

 `gulp` : This is the most basic command.
 It will spin up a server in your 'dev' folder.
 It will compile your SCSS into CSS.
 It will also watch for changes in the index.html, scripts.js and style.scss files and reload Google Chrome.

+`gulp check` : This command is useful to check for some basic consistency in your banner.
+It will confirm that the metadata ad.size matches the size of your backup image.
+It also checks to see if you have a single image in the backImage directory.

 `gulp build` : This command will create a 'dist' folder and fill it with minified versions of your files.
 It will also compress these same files into a zip file in the 'delivery' folder.
 NOTE: If you've used files starting with "comp", like "comp1.png" or "comp2.jpg", which can be used for positioning elements in your banner, they will *not* be included in your 'dist' folder.
 This is important to know if you happen to have a file called "competition.jpg" in your banner build because it will excluded.

 `gulp archive` : This command will create an 'archive' folder and a single zip file that contains the contents of your *dev*, *dist* and *delivery* directories plus your *package.json*, *gulpfile.js* and your Sublime Text project file.
 These are the necessary files to archive your banner once it is finished.
 (Your node_modules directory can be recreated later with `npm install`.)

+`gulp ba` : This is a shortcut for running `check`, `build`, `archive` in sequence.

-`gulp help` : Will provide info on the 3 available comands.
+`gulp help` : Will provide info on the available comands.

 ### About offline usage